MileHacker Logo

 General Note

-Lindos poses significant challenges for those with mobility issues due to its historic, uneven, plus sheer pedestrianized streets.
+Lindos poses significant challenges for those with mobility issues because of its historic, uneven, plus sheer pedestrianized streets.
 Thorough research and direct communication with specific venues or tour operators before your trip confirm accessibility.

 Resources & References